toniclecb/springbootregistration/readme.md

 In the controller we must use the annotations @PutMapping and @DeleteMapping.
 In the delete method we pass a parameter by url, then we must the annotation @PathVariable("id").
 **ResourceNotFoundException**: Was created to return a response with the information that there isn't a element with the ID sent (the record was not found).

+Now we changed how we did our mapping.
+Change "/register" mapping to class removing it from methods.
+This makes the class cleaner and the endpoints aren't affected (the url to api continues the same).